-The Movement in Reserves Statement shows the movement from the start of the year to the end on the different reserves held by the authority.
+The Movement in Reserves Statement shows the movement from the start of the year to the end on the different reserves held.
 It also shows which movements are as a result of accounting adjustments required by the code.
+All useable reserves are held by the Commissioner.
+The split between the Commissioner and the Chief Constable of Unusable Reserves is shown on the Balance Sheet and note 4.4.
+Note 4.5 provides detail on the adjustments between Accounting basis and Funding basis.